botbotbotbot/spaceII/README.md

 #TODO: a font showcase based on quotes we like from books we're both reading

-#TODO: start using jade instead of html
+#TODO: start using jade instead of html (no closing tags, hehe)